w3c/trusted-types/README.md

 script should only be trusted to create `<div>` and `<img>` elements, so it's initialized with a policy that only allows for that, and escapes (or removes) any other content.

-Such API allows the website to specify a set of *policies* that guard the typed objects creation.
+Such API allows the authors to specify a set of policies that guard the typed objects creation.
-As trusted types must be passed through a policy, those policies alone form the **trusted codebase in regards to DOM XSS**, reducing the attack and review surface considerably.
+As valid trusted type objects must originate from a policy, those policies alone form the **trusted codebase in regards to DOM XSS**, reducing the attack and security review surface considerably.

 #### Policies API